Category Archives: Science

 By | October 14, 2018

 The objective of this internship is to make a measurement of the cosmic magnification effect in prototype Euclid deep field data.
 Background ESA’s Euclid satellite aims to uncover the nature of dark matter and dark energy by precisely measuring shapes and positions of a billion galaxies taken with the wide-field VIS camera.
-Dark matter induces… Read More »
+Dark matter induces… Read More: Master-2 internship 2019: Measuring cosmic magnification in the Euclid deep… »

 Thesis project: finding the highest redshift galaxies and galaxy clusters